Book History & Digital Humanities

 Applicants already enrolled in a TTU graduate program should contact the Certificate Co-ordinator before filling out the application.

 Students enrolled in the Certificate in Book History and Digital Humanities take 15 credit hours' worth of courses.
-Of those, six hours come from the BHDH core, and the remaining nine hours from electives, in consultation with the certificate directors.
+Of those, 3 hours come from the BHDH core, and the remaining 12 hours from electives, in consultation with the certificate directors.

 Certificate students must submit the Graduate Certificate Program plan to the certificate director before the second semester of enrollment in the certificate.